Family of 2-year-old tragically killed fighting over custody of her remains

 Harley Rae Williams tragically died in a case the Commonwealth is calling horrific.
 She had burns on 30 to 50 percent of her body.
 One week ago, a vigil was held in her honor.

-Now, Harley’s Father, Ivan Williams, and maternal Grandmother, Lois Love, are fighting over what to do now that her remains are back in Oklahoma, where most of her relatives are.
+Now, Harley's father, Ivan Williams, and maternal grandmother, Lois Love, are fighting over what to do now that her remains are back in Oklahoma, where most of her relatives are.

-The fight is because Harley’s Mom, Shelby Love, is in jail, charged with felony child abuse.
-Love’s boyfriend, John Hardee, has the same charge along with one for malicious wounding.
-The Commonwealth claims Hardee was alone with the two-year-old and sent text messages to Love around 4:30 p.m. on April 23, saying, “I’m going to prison” and “hurry home”.
+The fight is because Harley's mom, Shelby Love, is in jail, charged with felony child abuse.
+Love's boyfriend, John Hardee, has the same charge along with one for malicious wounding.
+The Commonwealth claims Hardee was alone with the two-year-old and sent text messages to Love around 4:30 p.m. on April 23, saying, "I’m going to prison" and "hurry home".
 According to them, the couple didn’t call 9-1-1 until about 11 hours later when the child began having seizures.

 Court documents show a Norfolk Judge granted Lois Love next of kin Monday since Shelby is unable to carry out her duties as next of kin for the purposes of making funeral arrangements for Harley.

 However, Ivan believes he is next of kin because he said his guardianship rights are still intact, despite divorce papers granting Shelby full custody.
-A clerk in Cleveland County, Okla.
-News 3 spoke with confirmed there is no record of his rights being taken away.
+A clerk in Cleveland County, Oklahoma, News 3 spoke with confirmed there is no record of his rights being taken away.

-A few days after Love was granted next of kin, Ivan sent the judge an email that said, “I’m not sure what exactly is going on” and as soon as he found out about Harley’s death through an acquaintance almost a week after Lois Love did, he called the medical examiners office to claim his daughter, set up funeral arrangments and paid for them.
-In the email, Ivan said he went to his local courthouse and got documents stating his rights were still intact and asked the judge if there’s a way to stop the order.
-The email goes on to say his family has been looking for Harley for more than a year when Shelby fled with her and this situation makes everything “even more disgusting & sickening.”
+A few days after Love was granted next of kin, Ivan sent the judge an email that said, "I'm not sure what exactly is going on" and as soon as he found out about Harley's death through an acquaintance almost a week after Lois Love did, he called the medical examiners office to claim his daughter, set up funeral arrangements and paid for them.

+In the email, Ivan said he went to his local courthouse and got documents stating his rights were still intact and asked the judge if there's a way to stop the order.
+The email goes on to say his family has been looking for Harley for more than a year when Shelby fled with her and this situation makes everything "even more disgusting & sickening."

 News 3 obtained court records showing a judge granted a protective order Shelby placed against Ivan in August 2016.
 The order states Ivan represents a credible threat to the physical safety of an intimate partner or child.
 The protective order is through August 26, 2021.
 There are also records showing Ivan violated that order a month later by driving by Shelby's place of employment while she was there.